PhilLockett/UnitTest/README.md

 The macro REQUIRE(cond) is the whole point of this.
 The parameter 'cond' is a compilable condition that must be met by the test.
 Within each unit test case, code under test should be executed then all appropriate conditions should be tested for.
-If the codition does not return true, an error message will be displayed and the error count will be incremented.
+If the condition does not return true, an error message will be displayed and the error count will be incremented.

-###
+### Running test cases
-To run the tests use the RUN_TEST(func) macro on all 'func's defined by the UNIT_TEST macro only.
+To run the test cases use the RUN_TEST(func) macro on all 'func's defined by the UNIT_TEST macro only.
 Do not try to run the 'func's defined by the NEXT_CASE macros as this will cause a compile error.

 ### Error count
 Once all tests have been run, the error count should be checked.
 The number of